TheZalli/roller_repl/README.md

         * Each element allows an optional weight value, that has to be an integer
         * Duplicate key values are merged and the result's weight value will be their sum
     * Functions (`{a b -> a + b}`)
-        * Functions are first-class citizens
+        * Functions are first-class citizens, which is a trendy way of saying that they are just another datatype in this language
 * Variables
     * Variable identifiers are unicode strings
     * Identifiers start with any character in the word unicode class or underscore, followed by any number of characters from word and number unicode classes and underscores